ry-ht/ryht/axon/cc_agents/README.md

 We welcome agent contributions!
 Here's how to add your agent:

 ### 1. Create Your Agent
-Design and test your agent in opcode with a clear, focused purpose.
+Design and test your agent in axon with a clear, focused purpose.

 ### 2. Export Your Agent
-Export your agent to a `.opcode.json` file with a descriptive name.
+Export your agent to a `.axon.json` file with a descriptive name.

 ### 3. Submit a Pull Request
 1. Fork this repository
-2. Add your `.opcode.json` file to the `cc_agents` directory
+2. Add your `.axon.json` file to the `cc_agents` directory
 3. Update this README with your agent's details
 4. Submit a PR with a description of what your agent does